 Email Sequence skill

 Email Sequence is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
-Lifecycle email sequences — welcome/onboarding/nurture/re-engagement/abandoned-cart/winback flows with deliverability and Google+Yahoo 2024 bulk-sender compliance.
-Use when user mentions drip campaign, nurture, lifecycle emails, or email automation.
+Lifecycle email sequences — welcome/onboarding/nurture/re-engagement/cart/winback flows, plus deliverability and 2026 bulk-sender compliance (Google/Yahoo/Microsoft: SPF+DKIM+DMARC, RFC 8058 one-click unsubscribe).
+Use when the user mentions drip campaign, nurture, lifecycle email, email automation, or email deliverability/authentication.
 Install with: npx skills-ws install email-sequence.

 marketingv1.0.0Updated